-THAT the draft Communication and Public Participation Policy be approved in principle and the formal public engagement in the review of the draft policy be inititated.
+THAT the draft Communication and Public Participation Policy be reviewed and revised as necessary considering the feedback from the public engagement process and forwarded to December Board Meeting for consideration of approval.

 Presented is a draft policy addressing communication between the School District and the public, providing direction to employees, and information to the public on the processes the School District will use to keep the public informed.